virtualstaticvoid/heroku-buildpack-r/README.md

 <!-- footnotes -->

-[^18support]: The Heroku-18 stack is _deprecated_ and will reach end-of-life on April 30th, 2023.
 [^20support]: Heroku-20 is based on Ubuntu 20.04.
 It will be supported through April 2025.
 [^22support]: Heroku-22 is based on Ubuntu 22.04.
 It will be supported through April 2027.
+[^24support]: Heroku-24 is based on Ubuntu 24.04.
+It will be supported through April 2029.

 <!-- links -->